unjs/unhead/docs/content/api/0.core/create-head.md

 ---
 title: createHead
-description: How to create your unhead instance.
+description: How to create your Unhead instance.
 ---

 **Type:**